 Diagnosing and treating noise problems in your car audio system

 This guide will help you diagnose and treat problems with extraneous noise in your car audio system.

 You've installed a new receiver or amplifier in your car, and now you have a noise problem.
 Noise in your audio system commonly comes in these three forms:

 - Buzzing speakers

 What can you do?
 The trick is to determine what the source of the noise is.
 Noise can be introduced into your system from a number of sources.
 This is especially true if you have an amplifier.
 The type of noise you're hearing can help determine the cause.

-And don’t forget – if you purchased your gear from Crutchfield, or purchased tech support separately, don't hesitate to call on our tech support team (have your Crutchfield invoice handy).
+And don’t forget – if you purchased your gear from Crutchfield, don't hesitate to call on our tech support team (have your Crutchfield invoice handy).

 Noise and your new receiver